 ISO 27001 Clause 9.3 FAQ

-ISO 27001 Clause 9.3 Management Review compliance is evidenced by having Management Review Meetings scheduled through out the year and evidence that meetings have occurred with meeting minutes available.
+ISO 27001 Clause 9.3 Management Review compliance is evidenced by having Management Review Meetings scheduled throughout the year and evidence that meetings have occurred with meeting minutes available.
+These minutes must record decisions on mandatory inputs such as audit results, risk treatment status, and resource needs.

 The information security manager ensures that the meeting takes place.
-The meeting is attended by the information security manager, senior leadership representative and representatives from each department in the organisation.
+The meeting is attended by the information security manager, senior leadership representative and representatives from each department in the organisation to ensure cross-functional oversight of the ISMS.

 If you do not do ISO 27001 management reviews and minute them then you will not achieve ISO 27001 certification.
-In addition your management system will not operate as intended and will not be effective.
+In addition your management system will not operate as intended and will not be effective, leaving the organisation vulnerable to security breaches and regulatory fines.

 Related ISO 27001 Controls